shaik1002/biggitlabbomb/doc/user/workspace/index.md

 tools, languages, runtimes, and other components for a GitLab project.

 Workspaces have built-in support for devfiles.
-The default location is `.devfile.yaml`, but you can also use a custom location.
+You can specify a devfile for your project in the GitLab configuration file.
 The devfile is used to automatically configure the development environment with the defined specifications.

 This way, you can create consistent and reproducible development environments